swayam25/Bit-Box/README.md

 ## 🌐 Production

+1. Follow steps 1 & 2 from the [installation guide](#-installation). *Ignore if already done.*

-1. For backend
+2. For backend
    - Install dependencies (*Ignore if already done*)
    - Start the server
         ```sh
         fastapi run --port 2501
         ```

-2. For frontend
+3. For frontend
     - Install dependencies (*Ignore if already done*)
     - Build the client
         ```sh